ishgirwan/faqs_pytorch_scholarship/Lab.md

 No, if you train your model on a later version of pytorch then to pass you should include strict=False when loading the state_dict, i.e. model.load_state_dict(checkpoint[‘state_dict’], strict=False)

+**Q: How can I use ResNet given that it does not have a classifier?**

+Put your classifier on the final layer of the model (the fully connected layer) model.fc = classifier